Did the recent NHS cyber-attack make you feel a little anxious?

 Hacked hair salon pays ransom to cyber-attacker to recover data

-Multi-award winning hair salon, Stuart Holmes in Cheltenham, was the victim of a malicious online cyber attack in June 2016.
+Multi-award winning hair salon, Stuart Holmes in Cheltenham, was the victim of a malicious online cyber attack.

 The salon, which has a team of nearly 50, was unable to email, text or call clients as the hackers had taken all their contact details.